 One of the features/perceived weaknesses of Uniswap V2 was that the fees were high at 0.3% for all pools.
 It was also noted in our V2 strategy article that because the fees were earned in pool tokens they were automatically re-invested in your LP position.
 This allowed a long term strategy which meant that you would have ‘impermanent loss’ but this would be compensated for by the fees and over time you could be ahead of the ‘just HODL’ .
 We provide a free calculator for this here which includes an example of this for WBTC/ETH since 20th May 2020 showing a 15% gain on just holding an equal balance of the two tokens which looks like this;

 This however meant that your fees were never really earned and were just stored in pool tokens which were completely exposed to fluctuations in the asset prices for the pair.
 On the one hand this allowed ‘set and forget’ accumulation and re-investment of gains.
 On the other, this meant that one day you could have made 50% fees and overnight ( in a 24/7/365 market!) one of the tokens might go to zero and your store of the ‘winning’ token would be drained to zero as you accumulated 17 million of the losing token like here.
-In version 3, the fees are all earned in UNI tokens which have a healthy trading volume and liquidity but this does add a new nuance to the fees earned and effectively removes the possibility of running a ‘US$ deposit account’ type pair with low risk since the fees (pseudo-interest) will be paid in a volatile, non-stable asset.
-An additional consideration is that all of these fees earned will be newly-minted UNIs inflating the currency.
+In version 3, the fees are all earned in but this does add a new nuance to the fees earned and effectively removes the possibility of running a ‘US$ deposit account’ type pair with low risk since the fees (pseudo-interest) will NOT be re-invested in LP unless you withdraw, collect and re-invest.

 In Version 3 of UNiswap there are (initially) three fee tiers 0.05%, 0.3% and 1%.
 It appears reasonable to assume that the over time fees will match the risk of the pair for which liquidity is being provided although since this is set by the person creating the initial pool, there remains some possibility for taking advantage of providers who don’t check this before entering a pool.